SGM Herbert A. Friedman (Ret.)

 The Above leaflet is in English on the front and the same message appears in Vietnamese on the back.

-Another small leaflet on greenish paper is addressed to the "Officers and men in the 1st Air Cav.
+Another small leaflet on dark-colored paper is addressed to the "Officers and men in the 1st Air Cav.
 Div."
 The leaflet tries to convince the cavalry that they are bearing a disproportionate load of the war.
 Some of the text is:

 Why does Nixon always mouth peace and the withdrawal of US troops home yet the Air.
 Cav.
 Div. is still stretched out along a line of more than 200 km in these dense, rough and dangerous jungles.